RAF Flying Training Command: History

-Shinfield Park
+RAF Shinfield Park

 After Flying Training Command left, the Meteorological Office College relocated from Stanmore, Middlesex in October 1971.
 In 2004 both the College and the Met.
 Office HQ in Bracknell relocated to Exeter, Devon.
 The site has since been developed into residential accommodation, although The Lodge, the centrepiece of Shinfield Park and a Georgian listed building, remains and is waiting redevelopment.